Oneo64/Auldworlde/Characters/NotNeededYet/Baulnir.md

 ## Abilities
 ### Physicality
-Many years ago, he gained some experience from raiding a castle ruin with his sister and another two warriors from Álahringr.
+Many years ago, he gained some experience from raiding a castle ruin with his sister and another three warriors from Álahringr.
 Later, he gained some more from defending his home village from a bandit raid.

 He sports a sword and shield, since he practiced it over the past four years.